cy6erskunk/test-form-submit/README.md

 7. The same as previous, but there're 4 inputs `type="password"` w/o name and one with name set (`/index6.html` -> `/login.html`).
 First four have different values
 8. As previous, but unnamed passwords have `display:none` style (`/index7.html` -> `/login.html`)
 9. As `7`, but unnamed passwords have `position: absolute; left: -9999px;` style (`/index8.html` -> `/login.html`)
+10. Just like `2`, but `form` and `input` have `autocomplete="off"` set, also there's `onsubmit` event handler, which replaces password field with `hidden` one and resubmits the form with 50ms delay
+11. As `10`, but password field is not removed, instead value is set to empty string

 ### Chrome 47, 49 (Mac)